|New blog Post Have Marks and Spencer made a sound decision? - So Marks and Spencer have decided to switch off b... http://ow.ly/yPts5018JqH|

 CGA reserves the right to make routine service calls at its convenience.
 Any equipment loaned under a service or call-out situation, will be charged at a competitive hire rate and payable by the Buyer.

 Description: All samples, drawings, descriptive matter, specifications and advertising issued by CGA and any descriptions or illustrations contained in CGA's catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Goods described in them.
 They shall not form part of the Contract and this is not a sale by sample.

-Payment Terms: as per CGA’s quotation or if silent then cash with order.
+Payment Terms: Payment terms are as per CGA's quotation or if silent then cash with order.
 CGA reserves the right to request stage payments which shall be payable in full at the times indicated.
-Please ensure that cheques, drafts and postal orders are made payable to: ‘CGA Integration Ltd’ and are crossed.
+Please ensure that cheques, drafts and postal orders are made payable to: ‘CGA Integration Ltd' and are crossed.
 Goods will not be dispatched until CGA receives cleared funds for the full amount due including VAT, installation and carriage at the current rate applying at the date of advising.
 Please inform and identify payments made to CGA.
 CGA will not be held responsible for unidentified monies.
 Unless previously agreed in writing by a director of CGA, no credit facilities are available.

 Overdue Accounts: CGA reserves the right to charge interest at the statutory rate on all overdue amounts which shall be payable by the Buyer on demand together with all debt recovery costs incurred by CGA.
 In addition CGA may suspend delivery of goods or the supply of services until payment in full is received.